Bingi-Man/Debian-Xfce-Tweaks/README.md

 - Use cpufreq-info in the terminal to determine your CPU's maximum speed.

 - Recommendation:
-Even with C-states disabled, the ondemand governor might still be a better choice for gaming due to its ability to manage Turbo Boost and frequency scaling within the available range.
+Even with C-states disabled, the ondemand governor might still be a better choice for performance due to its ability to manage Turbo Boost and frequency scaling within the available range.
 However, the best way to know for sure is to benchmark.